-Restricted Investments
+Restricted Investments and Investments

-Certain investments are classified as restricted investments in the accompanying balance sheets (see Note 4).
+Certain investments are classified as restricted investments in the accompanying balance sheets.
 Restricted investments include assets held by trustees in accordance with the indentures related to the debt agreement.
-Restricted investments include certain cash and cash equivalents, domestic and foreign corporate debt and U.S. government securities.
+Restricted investments and investments consist of certain cash and cash equivalents at December 31, 2022 and 2021.

-Net investment income or loss (including interest, dividends and fees), realized gains and losses and unrealized gains and losses on investments are included in income (loss) from operations.
+Net investment income or loss (including interest, dividends and fees), realized gains and losses and unrealized gains and losses on investments are included in (loss) income from operations.
 Interest income is measured as earned on the accrual basis.
 Dividends are measured based on the ex-dividend date.
 Purchases and sales of securities and realized gains and losses are recorded on a trade-date basis.